Linos1391/Linos1391/README.md

 - Contact by: linos.coding@gmail.com

 ### 🌟 Interest Field:
 - I love AI, especially Text generation and Computer vision.
 Hope that I can build an app for them in the future.
+(I will recreate Jarvis)
-- I will recreate Jarvis.
+- Create a device that connects humans.

 ### 💻 Languages and Tools:
 <div>